sap-tutorials/Tutorials/tutorials/iot-part2-hanaxs-setup/iot-part2-hanaxs-setup.md

     END;
     ```
- This code will use the “types” you defined in the table definition and then do an insert to the table with the “value” passed to it.
+ This code will use the "types" you defined in the table definition and then do an insert to the table with the "value" passed to it.

 15. In order to activate or utilize this new procedure you will need to create an OData service.
 To do so, create another new file in your `myiot` package called `mydata.xsodata`.